 1838: With only 2,000 Cherokees having left their land in Georgia to cross the Mississippi River, President Martin Van Buren enlists General Winfield Scott and 7,000 troops to speed up the process by holding them at gunpoint and marching them 1,200 miles.
 More than 5,000 Cherokee die as a result of the journey.
 The series of relocations of Native American tribes and their hardships and deaths during the journey would become known as the Trail of Tears.

 1851: Congress passes the Indian Appropriations Act, creating the Indian reservation system.
 Native Americans aren’t allowed to leave their reservations without permission.

 October 1860: A group of Apache Native Americans attack and kidnap a white American, resulting in the U.S. military falsely accusing the Native American leader of the Chiricahua Apache tribe, Cochise.
 Cochise and the Apache increase raids on white Americans for a decade afterwards.

-November 29, 1864: 650 Colorado volunteer forces attack Cheyenne and Arapho encampments along Sand Creek, killing and mutilating more than 150 American Indians during what would become known as the Sandy Creek Massacre.
+November 29, 1864: 650 Colorado volunteer forces attack Cheyenne and Arapaho encampments along Sand Creek, killing and mutilating more than 150 American Indians during what would become known as the Sand Creek Massacre.

 1874: Gold discovered in South Dakota’s Black Hills drives U.S. troops to ignore a treaty and invade the territory.